AlGohry/ZikrApp/README.md

 ## Licenes

-The content of this project is licensed under the GNU GENERAL PUBLIC LICENSE.
+The content of this project is licensed under the GNU LICENSE.